GitChrisHTL/Readinglist/README.md

 # Readinglist

-This readinglist is an Angular-based web application dedicated to providing online readers with a platform to keep track of their read Manga, Manhwa and co.
+This reading list is an Angular-based web application dedicated to providing online readers with a platform to keep track of their reading of Manga, Manhwa, and co.

 <!--## Features